olawalessed/olawalessed/README.md

 I have worked with teams across different level of Skills sucha as, SaaS, e-Commerce, and Fintech.

 I love teaching people my knowledge, as it helps me grow more.
 Having a good communication skill, I always give feedbacks and contribute.
-I am a team player and self driven person.
+I am a team player and self driven.

-👯 I’m looking to join a growing startup, to use my experience in helping solve complex problems.
+👯 I look forward to joining a team that challenges individual growth.

 You can reach me through mail Olawalessed@gmail.com